The Dangers of Ionic Air Purifiers

 Do you know what the difference is between an indoor air cleaner and an air purifier?
 Air cleaning refers to the filtering of harmful contaminants and particles from the surrounding air.
 Room air purifiers, on the other hand, are designed to kill airborne microorganisms, mold spores, and other viruses.
 So-called ionic air purifiers do not, in reality, purify the air at all.
 This is because they do nothing to kill off airborne microorganisms.
 The name can be misleading, as they are really air cleaners.

 A negative ion generator is the main part of an ionizer or ionic air purifier.
-In addition, guess what - it continually generates and emits a stream of negative ions.
-Think back to your science lessons in school and you may remember that negative ions are molecules or atoms that have lost an electron.
+In addition, guess what – it continually generates and emits a stream of negative ions.
+Think back to your science lessons in school and you may remember that negative ions are oxygen atoms or molecules that have an extra electron.
 These negative ions are attracted to the positive particles in the air.
 Ultimately, both the negative ion and the positive particles join together in the air.
 This union results in the particles in the ionic air becoming too heavy.
 Due to their own weight, they ultimately drop from the air to the floor.
 This removes all sorts of particles from the air.

 The Quiet Air Cleaner